 - Understanding of Systemic and Institutional Racism with Pro-Justice focus

 - Ability to work in multiple settings with respect and humility, ie: Non-English dominant spaces, Queer and LGBTQ spaces, cultural and spiritual spaces and navigating gender assigned spaces.

 - Understanding that intersectionality exists and that we need to meet people where they are and hold space for dialogue on privilege and power.

 - Aptitude to perform in confidential situations.

 - Computer proficiency in word processing, spreadsheets, data management, web/internet utilization.
-Graphic software experience such as Adobe Photoshop and Illustrator a plus.
+Graphic software experience a plus.

 - Update-to-date Child Abuse, FBI and Criminal clearances.

 - Ability to work flexible hours, such as evenings or weekends.

 Mural Arts is pleased to offer a competitive salary and comprehensive health and dental benefits package.